vuejs/docs/src/guide/migration/custom-directives.md

 - bind → **beforeMount**
 - inserted → **mounted**
 - **beforeUpdate**: new!
 This is called before the element itself is updated, much like the component lifecycle hooks.
 - update → removed!
-There were too many similarities to updated, so this is redundant.
-Please use updated instead.
+There were too many similarities to `updated`, so this is redundant.
+Please use `updated` instead.
 - componentUpdated → **updated**
 - **beforeUnmount**: new!
 Similar to component lifecycle hooks, this will be called right before an element is unmounted.
 - unbind -> **unmounted**